moisoto/github-page.dev/README.md

 $ git push --set-upstream origin master
 ```

-The theme used was [SOHO](https://github.com/alexandrevicenzi/soho).<br>
+The theme used was [SOHO](https://github.com/alexandrevicenzi/soho).

-Since this themes requires changes to the theme itself It was forked to this account: (https://github.com/moisoto/soho.git)<br>
+Since this themes requires changes to the theme itself It was forked to (https://github.com/moisoto/soho.git)

 And added as a submodule:
 ```
 $ git submodule add https://github.com/moisoto/soho.git themes/soho